cmantuano/askdata-docs/docs/how-to-create-an-askdata-workspace.md

 Through the **web app**, editors can create new Workspaces and configure them.

 Also the end users (Viewer) can connect to the web **App** at <https://app.askdata.com>.
-Using the web client or the native Apps for Android and iOS, users query the Agent and access the published content but cannot modify the workspae configuration.
+Using the web client or the native Apps for Android and iOS, users query the Agent and access the published content but cannot modify the workspace configuration.

 ### Additional resources: